refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 };
 ```

-> For mor information, refer to the [interceptors section of the `axios` documentation &#8594](https://axios-http.com/docs/interceptors)
+> For more information, refer to the [interceptors section of the `axios` documentation &#8594](https://axios-http.com/docs/interceptors)

 ## Implementing Refresh Token Mechanism